a-ridley/Cyber-Cloud-Project-Documentation/cyber-cloud-project/docs/how-to-deploy.md

 ## Starting/Stopping the Docker Container
 After the files have been copied over to the logging node you will need to stop the docker container and then start it up again.
+Ensure you are in the directory that has the docker-compose.yml file:

+`/home/cyber-cloud-project-documentation` before running any of the following commands.

 In order to stop the docker container run the following command `docker-compose down` on the logging node.
 Then run `docker-compose up -d` to start it back up.